AsthaJainKila/portfolio_Astha/README.md

 ## About

-I am K V D Sridhar, a passionate frontend developer and data scientist currently pursuing my studies at VIT Bhopal.
+I am Astha Jain, a passionate frontend developer and a machine learning enthusiast currently pursuing my studies at VIT Bhopal.
 This portfolio serves as a visual representation of my skills, experiences, and the intersection of my diverse interests.

 ## Features